The low-rank hypothesis of complex systems: Preliminaries on singular value decomposition

 where $\sigma_k(X)$ is the $k$-th singular value of $X$ and the singular values are ordered in the usual decreasing order. \end{theorem} \begin{proof} A detailed proof based on Weyl's theorem can be done by following the steps of Horn~\&~Johnson~\cite{Horn2013}.
 A proof that uses the Courant-Fisher theorem for singular values is also given in Ref.~\cite[Theorem 3.3.16]{Horn1991}. \end{proof}

 \begin{remark} If $i = j = 1$, then the previous theorem implies that the dominant singular values satisfy

 The latter inequality was known before the generalization by Ky Fan and it is often attributed \cite{Marshall2011} to Wittmeyer~\cite[Eq.~(VIII)]{Wittmeyer1936}, but Wittmeyer himself writes in a footnote that the equation is in Wintner,``Spektraltheorie der unendlicheri Matrizen'', Leipzig 1929, p.~130.
-Nowadays, the result is, perhaps, not surprising: it is the triangle inequality for the spectral matrix norm. \end{remark} The importance of the Weyl theorem in the paper relies partly on what it implies for dimension reduction.
+Nowadays, the result is, perhaps, not surprising: it is the triangle inequality for the spectral matrix norm. \end{remark} A first key corollary~\cite[Exercise 1.3.22 (iv)]{Tao2012} allows us to analyze random graphs through perturbation theory of random matrices.
+Indeed, the following result establishes that the strength (norm) of a matrix perturbation bounds the difference between each singular value of a matrix and the ones of its perturbed version. \begin{corollary} Let $A$ and $B$ be two matrices of dimension $m \times n$ and let $q = \min(m, n)$.

+where $\sigma_i(X)$ is the $i$-th singular value of $X$ and the singular values are ordered in the usual decreasing order. \end{corollary}

+The importance of the Weyl theorem in the paper also relies on what it implies for dimension reduction.
 In particular, it allows proving the Schmidt-Eckart-Young-Mirsky theorem \cite{Schmidt1907, Eckart1936, Mirsky1960, Stewart1993, Ben-Israel2003, Antoulas2005} (often called the Eckart-Young theorem \cite[Theorem 2.4.8]{Golub2012} or the Eckart-Young-Mirsky theorem \cite{Markovsky2019}) which shows that the truncated SVD is the optimal low-rank approximation of a matrix according to unitarily invariant norms.
 In Theorem~\ref{thm:SEYM}, we present our formulation of the result (illustrated in Fig.~\ref{fig:SVD_low_rank}) for the Frobenius norm and the spectral norm.

 \begin{theorem} Let $A$ be a matrix of rank greater than or equal to $k$.
 Consider the optimization problem

 where $\|\,\|$ denotes the spectral norm $\|\,\|_2$ or the Frobenius norm $\|\,\|_F$.
 Then, the minimum error of problem~\eqref{eq:P0} is